 - The definitive diagnosis for endometriosis and other pelvic pathology is a Laparoscopy ( usually combined with hysteroscopy and dye studies) combined with histology (tissue from a biopsy).
 At the time of laparoscopy the visual disease is usually tidied up and removed at the same time, along with any adhesions and other pelvic pathology found.

-- Not all gynaecologists, or surgeons can perform proper surgery needed for the removal of endometriosis.
+- Not all gynaecologists, or surgeons can perform proper surgery needed for the removal of endometriosis, or other gynaecological issues.
 This requires an advanced laparoscopic surgeon to do this kind of work and not every gynaecologist, or surgeon has these skills.
 Many gynaecologists have very limited surgical skills when it comes to major gynaecological issues such as endometriosis.
 Just because someone has had surgery before, doesn’t mean they have had someone specialised to deal with the disease properly.
 This is a big mistake many people do not realise.
 You also always need to ask if the surgeon has advanced laparoscopic training and they excise (cut out) the disease, not burn it.
 You also need to ask their experience in treating and managing the disease state that you have been diagnosed with, or suspected of having.
 Some endometriosis may be so widespread it may need multiple surgeons, such as bowels surgeons, and in some cases it may need a gynaecological oncologist who can excise very fine parameters because of their training of cancer removal.
 Many women think they have had the disease removed when in fact their surgeon was unable to fully remove all the disease because it was out of their scope of practice.

 - Teenagers are not too young to have endometriosis, or other gynaecological conditions.
 Early intervention and management of the disease is crucial and should not be left until later in life under any circumstances.
 Please do not let teenagers put up with period pain and have someone tell them it is normal.